 The Navigator Teams will also direct individuals interested in starting or growing their business to the Clean Energy Contractor Incubator and the Clean Energy Primes Contractor Accelerator Programs in their region.
 These programs provide services including, but not limited to, business consulting, business planning, regulatory compliance, marketing, training, accessing capital, government bid and certification assistance.
-Navigator Teams will also help to connect people with local Small Business Development Centers and Procurement Technical Assistance Centers.
+Navigator Teams will also help to connect people with local Small Business Development Centers and APEX Accelerators (formerly known as "Procurement Technical Assistance Centers").